Chapter 11:

 “Yes to what?
 Another slap?”

-Hiro flinched in fear as Maki raised her hand, ready to strike.
+Hiro flinched in fear when Maki raised her hand again.

 “You suuuure?”